HowProgrammingWorks/Index/Courses/Patterns-2024.md

 - 🥋 Training and group work with mentors, not just watching videos and reading
 - 🙋‍♂️ Optional: for deep dive +3 hours of additional materials on senior plans
 - 🏅 You receive a certificate upon completion of the course
+- 💬 Languages: RU for lectures; UA, TR, EN, RU for seminars, mentorship and Q&A sessions
 - ⚠️ Requirements: basic JavaScript + practical programming experience is recommended
 - 🙅 Not for: beginners, look for free materials for beginners at Timur's Youtube and Github
 - 💳 Payment plan: full payment or monthly payment for all plans except minimum